thinkjs/thinkjs/packages/think-sequelize/README.md

 }
 ```

-schema's attributes and options will be passed to sequelize's define method:
+Schema's attributes and options will be passed to sequelize's define method.
+For more model definition see at [http://docs.sequelizejs.com/manual/tutorial/models-definition.html](http://docs.sequelizejs.com/manual/tutorial/models-definition.html);

 ```js
 sequelize.define('name', {attributes}, {options})